 Visit the Amazon Rainforest, Brazil

-The two rivers that are adjacent to Manaus, the Rio Solimões and the Rio Negro, merge to form what we know as the mighty Amazon River, which is ten kilometres wide even here, 1600 kilometres from the Atlantic.
+En route, you’ll pass two rivers, the Rio Solimões and the Rio Negro.
+They merge to form what we know as the Amazon River, which is 10 km (6.2 miles) wide even here, 1600 km (994 miles) from the Atlantic Ocean.

 Map of the Amazon Rainforest